 - Stay home if you feel unwell.
-If you have a fever, cough and difficulty breathing, stay more than 1.5 metres away from others and seek medical attention, calling in advance.
+If you have a fever, cough, sore throat or difficulty breathing, stay more than 1.5 meters away from others and seek medical attention, calling in advance.
 Follow the directions of your local health authority.

 Utilising PPE in a safe and responsible way

-Additional information regarding preventing and managing exposure to infectious diseases can be found at Infection Management Guide.
+Additional information regarding preventing and managing exposure to infectious diseases can be found in Hireup’s Infection Management Guide.

 Safe hand washing

 The World Health Organisation guidelines for hand washing recommend singing ‘happy birthday’ twice.
 While singing, the following steps should be followed:

 - Wet hands with water and apply enough soap to cover all hand surfaces.